 We get why it’s called Buddha Republic the moment we enter the restaurant in Berlin’s Knesebeckstraße.
 Chinese lanterns, Buddhist fixtures, and Turkish paintings come together to create what could veritably be called a brand new oriental land – the Buddha Republic.

-Proprietor Armand may be Turkish, but his knowledge of India and Indian cuisine is as authentic as any Indian restaurateur.
+Proprietor Armand may be Persian, but his knowledge of India and Indian cuisine is as authentic as any Indian restaurateur.
 “I grew up in India in a boarding school in Ooty,” he tells us once we’re seated at a cosy table for two.
 Ooty is a picturesque hill-station in the South Indian state of Tamil Nadu, and we picture Armand in his boyhood, enjoying the nippy air and blue-tinged views of the Nilgiris.

 Later, he stayed with a South Indian family in Bangalore, Karnataka, for a while, and a major highlight was their scrumptious home-cooked food.
 That would explain the distinct sambhar and kozhambu-like flavours in the palak paneer we’d have later.
 Armand has also lived in Bandra, Mumbai, before moving to Germany for his higher studies.
 “I came to study MBA but my original love was always food,” he smiles.